 • Employment Report Comments and more Graphs

 This graph shows the duration of unemployment as a percent of the civilian labor force.
 The graph shows the number of unemployed in four categories: less than 5 week, 6 to 14 weeks, 15 to 26 weeks, and 27 weeks or more.

-The general trend is down for all categories, and both the "less than 5 weeks" and 6 to 14 weeks" are close to normal levels.
+The general trend is down for all categories, and the "less than 5 weeks", "6 to 14 weeks" and "15 to 26 weeks" are all close to normal levels.

-The long term unemployed is just below 1.9% of the labor force - the lowest since January 2009 - however the number (and percent) of long term unemployed remains a serious problem.
+The long term unemployed is close to 1.3% of the labor force, however the number (and percent) of long term unemployed remains elevated.